national call to actioN

 The petition is asking FDA to do the following:

-- Use its enforcement discretion to allow the continued marketing of open system products that use synthetic nicotine for which a premarket application (PMTA) has been submitted, through July 13, 2022, and until FDA completes its scientific review; and,
+- Use its enforcement discretion to allow the continued marketing of open system products that use synthetic nicotine for which a premarket application (PMTA) has been submitted, beyond July 13, 2022, and until FDA completes its scientific review; and,

 - Allow for these manufacturers to continue submitting additional data and amendments for their application.